What are the all-time home run records in the MLB?

 And what’s a more pronounced home run record-holder than Barry Bonds?
 Nobody.

 Considered one of the greatest baseball players of all time, Bonds holds the MLB home run record with 762, passing Hank Aaron, who hit 755 in 2007.
-The only other baseball player who has hit 700 or more is Babe Ruth, who follows these two with 714.
+The only other baseball players who have hit 700 or more are Babe Ruth, with 714 and Albert Pujols with 704, who joined this elitist group in 2022.

-And while the top five on the career home run list is made up of Bonds, Aaron, Ruth, Rodriguez and Pujols, none of these players have hit four home runs in a game ( Pujols still could as he’s the only active player on this list).
+And while the top five on the career home run list is made up of Bonds, Aaron, Ruth, Rodriguez and Pujols, none of these players have hit four home runs in a game.

 What MLB players hit four homers in one game?